ygboucherk/prima-pool-server/docs/protocol/assignment.md

 **Errors** — `403 not_a_member` if the worker is not in the cluster.

-The cluster becomes **live** (routable) when the server has received `ready` from every member, or after a readiness timeout (default 60 s — members that miss it are marked failed and the cluster formation may be retried).
+The cluster becomes **live** (routable) only when BOTH conditions hold:
+1. the server received `ready` from every member, AND
+2. the head reported the layer distribution (over WS `layer_distribution` or in its `ready` body).

+The distribution is "reported" even when it is unknown (`{}`, e.g. the head's stdout parse failed) — liveness must never be blocked by a log parse.
+Live clusters always carry a distribution field (possibly `{}` = unknown) for accounting/worker-crediting.
+If the member set still contains a failed member after the readiness timeout (default 60 s), the cluster formation may be retried.

 ## 6. State recovery